Science Saru: New CEO and COVID-19 (2020–2023)

 Additionally, in September 2021, Science Saru produced two short films for the animated anthology project Star Wars: Visions (2021).
 The shorts, entitled Akakiri and T0-B1, were part of a nine-film anthology of shorts, all of which premiered on September 22 worldwide on Disney+.
 Akakiri was directed by Eunyoung Choi and centers on the story of a princess and a Jedi, while T0-B1 was directed by Abel Góngora and follows the adventures of a droid who dreams of becoming a Jedi and exploring the galaxy.
 The anthology as a whole received stellar reviews, with Science Saru's films highlighted as particular standouts.
 Star Wars: Visions was heralded as one of the best animated projects of the year, as well as one of the best Star Wars titles in a decade or more.
 Episodes of the anthology project were also nominated for multiple awards.

 In 2022, Science Saru released the original television animation series Yurei Deco.
 Directed by Tomohisa Shimoyama, written by Dai Satō, and based on a concept by Masaaki Yuasa, the series drew inspiration from Mark Twain's The Adventures of Huckleberry Finn and premiered to excellent reviews.

-Science Saru's upcoming projects include an animated adaptation of the novel Tatami Time Machine Blues.
-Based on the novel of the same name written by Tomihiko Morimi and derived from a concept by Makoto Ueda, Tatami Time Machine Blues serves as a sequel to The Tatami Galaxy, which Yuasa adapted as a television series in 2013, prior to the establishment of Science Saru.
-The project will be directed by Shingo Natsume, while screenwriter Makoto Ueda, character designer Yusuke Nakamura, and the majority of the original Japanese voice cast will reprise their creative roles from The Tatami Galaxy.
-The project will initially debut as a series on Disney+ in 2022, with a theatrical compilation film to follow later that year; the Disney+ release will include an original episode that will not be part of the theatrical compilation.
+Science Saru's following project was an animated adaptation of the novel Tatami Time Machine Blues.
+Based on the novel of the same name written by Tomihiko Morimi and derived from a concept by Makoto Ueda, Tatami Time Machine Blues serves as a sequel to The Tatami Galaxy, which Yuasa adapted as a television series in April 2010, prior to the establishment of Science Saru.
+The project was directed by Shingo Natsume, while screenwriter Makoto Ueda, character designer Yusuke Nakamura, and the majority of the original Japanese voice cast reprise their creative roles from The Tatami Galaxy.
+The project initially debuted as a series on Disney+ in 2022, with a theatrical compilation film following later that year; the Disney+ release included an original episode that was not part of the theatrical compilation.

+Toho subsidiary (2024–present)

+On May 23, 2024, it was announced that Toho would buy all of Science SARU's shares and make it a subsidiary, which was completed by June 19 the same year.